 - Apply lime if necessary

 - Fertilize in moderation with 100% natural products

 - Reseed bare patches.

-In new borders, organic mulch (chopped dead leaves, ramial chipped wood, buckwheat hulls, etc.) effectively prevent weeds and keep the soil moist.
+Organic mulch (chopped dead leaves, ramial chipped wood, buckwheat hulls, etc.) effectively prevent undesirable plants in the flower beds and vegetable garden and keep the soil moist.

 Mulch is not necessary in landscapes where plants’ foliage completely covers the ground, as the shadow cast by the organic canopy will prevent the germination of most weed seeds.
 In this case, auto-composting by letting dead leaves, twigs and wilted flowers decompose into the soil is relevant.
 They will form a feeder layer for the soil’s plants and micro-organisms.

 If your site isn’t suited to growing a lawn or certain other plants, choose plants that are better adapted to your conditions (ground covers, shade plants, etc.) or use inert materials (paver, gravel, etc.) in some parts of your garden.